A-kly/School-Vault/SOC 225/Chapter 4.md

 			- No coercion
 				- Minimal monetary coercion
 					- Must be able to answer why we are giving them money, is it to coerced them to be involved?
-						- Most of the time, we are paying for their time, data and honesty
+						- Most of the time, we are paying for their time, data, honesty and "expertise" (as if they were a speaker, and this is a job)
 				- No forcing participants
 		- Benefits must outweigh the risks
 		- This established the basics of university ethics
-### 10 standards of Nuremburg code
+### 10 Standards of Nuremburg Code
 1. Volunteers freely consent to participate
 2. Volunteers are fully informed
 3. Risks reduced where possible